Arcjet bot detection allows you to manage traffic by automated clients and bots.

 // Bots not in the allow list will be blocked if (decision.isDenied()) { return NextResponse.json({ error: "Forbidden" }, { status: 403 }); }

-// Arcjet Pro plan verifies the authenticity of common bots using IP data. // Verification isn't always possible, so we recommend checking the results // separately. // https://docs.arcjet.com/bot-protection/reference#bot-verification if (decision.results.some(isSpoofed)) { return NextResponse.json({ error: "Forbidden" }, { status: 403 }); }
+// Paid Arcjet accounts include additional verification checks using IP data. // Verification isn't always possible, so we recommend checking the results // separately. // https://docs.arcjet.com/bot-protection/reference#bot-verification if (decision.results.some(isSpoofedBot)) { return NextResponse.json({ error: "Forbidden" }, { status: 403 }); }

 export const config = { // matcher tells Next.js which routes to run the middleware on. // This runs the middleware on all routes except for static assets. matcher: ["/((?!_next/static|_next/image|favicon.ico).*)"],};const aj = arcjet({ key: process.env.ARCJET_KEY, // Get your site key from https://app.arcjet.com rules: [ detectBot({ mode: "LIVE", // will block requests.
 Use "DRY_RUN" to log only // Block all bots except the following allow: [ "CATEGORY:SEARCH_ENGINE", // Google, Bing, etc // Uncomment to allow these other common bot categories // See the full list at https://arcjet.com/bot-list //"CATEGORY:MONITOR", // Uptime monitoring services //"CATEGORY:PREVIEW", // Link previews e.g. Slack, Discord ], }), ],});